Minimonies, Microweddings, & Elopements: Intimate, Savvy Weddings

 Considering a Minimony, microwedding, or elopement?
 Find out which option is right for you!

-If you're currently engaged and trying to plan a wedding during Coronavirus, you've likely experienced a series of pivots, postponements, or worse.
-Countless couples have had to juggle the ongoing uncertainty of restrictions and reopenings over the course of 2020 and how those circumstances how impacted their wedding plans.
-For the foreseeable future, it seems that engaged couples will be left with one of three choices if they want to move forward with their wedding celebration.
+If you know any couples who tried to plan a wedding during Coronavirus, you likely witnessed a series of pivots, postponements, or worse.
+Countless couples had to juggle ongoing uncertainty of restrictions and reopenings over the course of two years as well as how those circumstances impacted their wedding plans.
+For a time, engaged couples were left with one of three choices if they want to move forward with their wedding celebration.

-If you don't want to let COVID stand between you and your sweetie saying “I do,” you'll need to choose your own alternate wedding adventure that fits within the current allowances in your area.
-Below we'll share all about microweddings, minimonies, and elopements so you can decide the best course of action for your walk down the aisle.
+If they didn’t want to let COVID stand between them saying “I do,” you’ll need to choose your own alternate wedding adventure that fits within the current allowances in your area.
+Below we’ll share all about microweddings, minimonies, and elopements so you can decide the best course of action for your walk down the aisle.

 Elopement = just the two of you